Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** Also!! our official TypeScript bindings are coming soon :slight_smile: We've shared some early versions on here but we are getting much closer to publishing them

-### Will there be a package manager for the gametest like npm?
+-   **Q:** Will there be a package manager for the gametest like npm?

--   We've thought about it, but it's a lot of work.
+-   **A:** We've thought about it, but it's a lot of work.
 We'll keep thinking about it :slight_smile: I think as more and more people start using the scripting stuff we'll see some natural dev. patterns emerge and we'll want to lean into those

+## Ultimate Goal of GameTests

-## What exactly is the ultimate goal for GameTests?
+-   **Q:** What exactly is the ultimate goal for GameTests?
 Will it remain as a testing tool, or will it extend beyond, perhaps, to add totally new content?

--   For GameTest, we're looking to make the testing of content and validation much easier.
+-   **A:** For GameTest, we're looking to make the testing of content and validation much easier.
 We want it to be simple for folks to build tests around their content, their contraptions, and their scripts.
 Part of that is a rich script API for mocking and testing assertions, which we've built out with the GameTest modules.
 We will be adding some new APIs as well to GameTest including some really cool methods for simulating players in the environment.
 We are also trying to figure out ways to make it even easier to create those JavaScript based tests.

--   Of course, a happy byproduct of GameTest is the opportunity to build out more of a generalized server-based scripting API which helps us explore how it could be used in scenarios down the road, as well.
+-   **A:** Of course, a happy byproduct of GameTest is the opportunity to build out more of a generalized server-based scripting API which helps us explore how it could be used in scenarios down the road, as well.

+## Experimental Modules

-## you've indicated in the past that there is hope all commands will become API's.
+-   Q you've indicated in the past that there is hope all commands will become API's.
 If an experimental feature arrives, will it get api support and if so will that be in an experimental module?

--   We definitely want to have APIs for experimental features.
+-   **A:** We definitely want to have APIs for experimental features.
 We haven't decided exactly how we'll do that.
 Maybe a separate module, mojang-minecraft-experimental or something like that?
 This would mirror how C++ handles not yet standardized types in experimental namespaces.

 ## Working on GameTests API